 Please sign up using the form on the Contact Us Page.
 Please write "Modesto Scholarship" in the questions/comments section of the form.

 20 Modesto residents adversely impacted by COVID-19 may receive full scholarships to VOLT Institute to help recover from economic devastation.

 The training provided is in the area of Maintenance Mechanics, an area of coursework created as a response to high employer demand in Stanislaus County.

-Scholarship applications will be made available at the time of orientation.
+Scholarship applications will be made available upon request.

 To determine your eligibility for the CDBG scholarship program you must meet the requirements below.
 The information you provided by you will be verified.
 Information provided by you should be true and correct to the best of your knowledge.
 You will be asked to provide information pertaining, but not limited to employment status, COVID-19 impact status about your former or current employment, household income eligibility, ethnicity,

 veteran status, and race.